MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/security-android.md

 Teams Android devices work with most 802.1X and other network-based security protocols.
 However, we can't test Teams Android devices against all network security configurations.
 Therefore, if performance issues arise that can be traced to network performance issues, you may need to disable these protocols if they are configured in your organization, or contact your OEM partner for assistance.

 For optimum performance of real time media, we strongly recommend that you configure Teams media traffic to bypass proxy servers and other network security devices.
 Real time media is sensitive to network latency, which can be caused by proxy servers and other network security devices.
 Network latency can significantly degrade users' video and audio quality.
-Also, because Teams media is already encrypted, there's no benefit from passing the traffic through a proxy server.
 For more information, see [Networking up (to the cloud) — One architect’s viewpoint](/microsoft-365/solutions/networking-design-principles?view=o365-worldwide) which discusses network recommendations to improve the performance of media with Microsoft Teams.

 Teams Android devices use encrypted communications and endpoint authentication on the internet.
 Teams Android devices use TLS 1.2+.